-We invite evangelical Christians to add your name affirming the statement below, which the Evangelical Immigration Table intends to release publicly and share with federal elected officials.
+We invite evangelical Christians to join over 1,000 others, including many prominent leaders you can see here, in adding your name affirming the statement below, which the Evangelical Immigration Table intends to release publicly and share with federal elected officials.

 The problems with our broken immigration system have grown over the past 30+ years to the point that we now have millions of immigrants present unlawfully, most of whom have been here more than a decade, with millions of US citizen children and others who were brought here as children.
 Recognizing that past attempts to solve this growing national dilemma have failed, only causing more division and suspicion in our country, we support solutions that encompass the following goals and that honor the rule of law while addressing the economic, moral, humanitarian and security issues arising from this problem in a fair way.